countryBumpkin/CS121/Notes/2-20-19_Templates.md

       };

+      // Usage
+      int main(){
+        String<int> a();
+      }

 Templates may cause code bloat since templates expand in place.
 This could become an error when working on memory limited systems.

 Some Details:
 * All code is in header files
-* template<class C> specifies that a template is beng declared and that an argument C of data type type will be used in the declaration
+* template<class C> specifies that a template is being declared and that an argument C of data type type will be used in the declaration
+* Default types can be set for templates like so: template<typename T = int>
+* Multiple types can be used in a template: template<typename T, typename U>
 * C is used like any other type name

 _**Note:**_ All macro names are all caps by convention.
 Also note that macro templates have no type definition that they will return.